Real estate fraud

 Mortgage fraud, also called application fraud, happens when you provide false information on a mortgage application.
 Someone else may try to falsify your documents or encourage you to do so.
 When that happens, you may be held responsible for committing mortgage fraud.
 It may also impact your ability to obtain credit or a mortgage in the future.

-Learn more about mortgage fraud and how to protect yourself.
+Learn more about mortgage fraud.

-Protect yourself from real estate fraud
+Protecting yourself from real estate fraud

-To help protect yourself against real estate fraud:
+Protect yourself against real estate fraud:

 If you're a victim of real estate fraud